reekol/nk-free-lab/infrastructure/README.md

 LDAP_GROUP_VPN="${PREFIX}_employee_vpn"         # Group for users with access to VPN       Service *NOTE All other services are in a VPNetwork!

 ```
-FreeIPA can be accessed by admins on freeipaserver.$(FQDN:-example.com}.
+- FreeIPA can be accessed by administrators on freeipa server.$(FQDN:-example.com}.
 Only users from GROUP ipausers, can log in.

 ### 4) Nextcloud
-  ISO complient cloud for storing documents, calendars, contacts and handling internal company's communications.
+  ISO complient, selfhosted cloud for storing documents, calendars, contacts and handling internal company's communications.
   Login using ldap (FreeIPA) credentions, for acive users in _employee_cloud group.

   Implements CODE (Colabora) services for editing documents.
-  Open osurce Apps available for: Linux, Android, M$, Apple, Iphone.
+  Open source Apps available for: Linux, Android, M$, Apple, Iphone.

 ### 5) Colabora
-  This service is not, separetly used.
   It is used as a service by Nextcloud to edit documents online.

 ### 6) Gitlab:
-   We all know what this is ... do we :)
+   We all know what this is, do we :)
    CI/CD Platform.
    Login using LDAP Credentilas for acive users in _employee_gitlab group.

 ### 7) Mariadb
-   Main database storate for this infrastructure.
+   Main database storage for this infrastructure.
    Contains Nextcloud and API settings.

 ### 8) Maxscale